Diary of Ebenezer 'Edward' Barron, 1901 - Part 4

 Nov 12th Posted letters - up

-at 5 a m had horse fed
+at.
+5 a m had horse fed

-by Coy, saddled up & made
+by boy, saddled up, & made

-for Stn (1 mile) had [[?cot]] in
+for Stn (1 mile) had cat in

-front running along side also
+pup running along side, also

 troublesome wanted to go back